Face The Outdoors

 What is your cancellation and rescheduling policy?

-Weather Cancellation: If severe weather forces us to cancel, you receive a full refund—guaranteed.
-However if weather looks questionable we'll reach out days in advance to see about rescheduling you first to maximize your chances.
+โœ“ Weather Cancellation: If severe weather forces us to cancel and we can't reschedule, you receive a full refund of the tour price plus FareHarbor processing fees.
+If forecasts look poor, we'll reach out days in advance to reschedule first.

 How much do tours cost?